byo-software/steam-openid-connect-provider/README.md

 ## HTTPS Support

-This server does not support https connections.
+The server itself does not support https connections.
 If you want to use https connections please use a reverse proxy like nginx.
+The [example docker-compose.yml](https://github.com/byo-software/steam-openid-connect-provider/blob/master/docker-compose.yml) contains an example setup.

 ## Running behind reverse proxies